diversario/node-ssdp/README.md

 ```

 - `location` _String_ URL pointing to description of your service, or a function which returns that URL
-- `location` _Object_ For cases where there are multiple network interfaces or IP of the host isn't known in advance, it's possible to specify location in this manner:
+- `location` _Object_ For cases where there are multiple network interfaces or IP of the host isn't known in advance, it's possible to specify location as an object.
+Host will be set to the IP of the responding interface.
   - `location.protocol` _String_ Location protocol, defaults to `http://`
   - `location.port` _Number_ Location port.
 No default.
   - `location.path` _String_ Location path.
 No default.